hoffa/debpack/README.md

 chmod +x ping
 ```

 The package will need some metadata.
-Debian packages keep their metadata in a [control file](https://www.debian.org/doc/debian-policy/ch-controlfields.html#binary-package-control-files-debian-control).
+Debian packages keep their metadata in a [control file](https://www.debian.org/doc/debian-policy/ch-controlfields.html#binary-package-control-files-debian-control), located in `debian/control`:

 ```shell
 mkdir debian